mkfizi/ui-sandbox/README.md

 Style UI sandbox in TailwindCSS.

 ## Usage
-This sandbox is for experimenting and building UI style guide TailwindCSS.
+This sandbox is for experimenting and building UI style guide in TailwindCSS.
 By default, this project is utilizing [Vite](https://vitejs.dev/) for source code bundling.

 ## Installation
 Clone this repository to get started.